DIDSR/IQmodelo/README.md

 # IQmodelo
-Statistical Software for Image Quality Assessment with Model Observers
+Statistical Software for Image Quality Assessment with Model (and Human) Observers

 #### Summary
 The IQmodelo package consists of statistical software for task-based image quality assessments using mathematical model observers.
 All software is written for MATLAB.
 Please see the user manual for contents and further information.